hyprwm/hyprland-wiki/content/configuring/core/animations.md

     ↳ fadeLayers - for controlling fade on layers
       ↳ fadeLayersIn - fade in for layer open
       ↳ fadeLayersOut - fade out for layer close
-    ↳ fadePopups - for controlling fade on wayland popups ↳ fadePopupsIn - fade in for wayland popup open ↳ fadePopupsOut - fade out for wayland popup close ↳ fadeDpms - for controlling fade when dpms is toggled ↳ border - for animating the border's color switch speed ↳ borderangle - for animating the border's gradient angle - styles: once (default), loop
+    ↳ fadePopups - for controlling fade on Wayland popups ↳ fadePopupsIn - fade in for Wayland popup open ↳ fadePopupsOut - fade out for Wayland popup close ↳ fadeDpms - for controlling fade when dpms is toggled ↳ border - for animating the border's color switch speed ↳ borderangle - for animating the border's gradient angle - styles: once (default), loop